ibm-bluemix-mobile-services/bms-samples-cordova-helloworld/README.md

 ### Build/Run the Cordova App

-Now you can run your iOS application in your mobile emulator or on your device.
+Now you can run your application in your mobile emulator or on your device.

 1. Build the Cordova app.
 From your terminal enter the following command: